 Derivative Designated and Qualifying as a Fair Value Hedge In June 2015, AFG entered into an interest rate swap to mitigate the interest rate risk associated with its fixed-rate 9-7/8% Senior Notes due June 2019 by effectively converting the interest rate on those notes to a floating rate of three-month LIBOR plus 8.099% (9.3446% at June 30, 2017).
-Since the terms of the interest rate swap match the terms of the hedged debt, changes in the fair value of the interest rate swap match the terms of the hedged debt, changes in the fair value of the interest rate swap (asset of less than \$1 million at June 30, 2017 and \$1 million at December 31, 2016) and the offsetting adjustment to the carrying value of the 9-7/8% Senior Notes are both included in long-term debt on AFG's Balance Sheet.
+Since the terms of the interest rate swap match the terms of the hedged debt, changes in the fair value of the interest rate swap are offset by changes in the fair value of the hedged debt attributable to changes in interest rates.
+The fair value of the interest rate swap (asset of less than \$1 million at June 30, 2017 and \$1 million at December 31, 2016) and the offsetting adjustment to the carrying value of the 9-7/8% Senior Notes are both included in long-term debt on AFG's Balance Sheet.
 Accordingly, the net impact on AFG's current period earnings is that the interest expense associated with the hedged debt is effectively recorded at the floating rate.
 The net reduction in interest expense from the swap was less than \$1 million and \$1 million in the second quarters and \$1 million and \$2 million in the first six months of 2017 and 2016, respectively.